TheLastShinobi07/e-learningPlatform/README.md

 Create a database "elearning"
-Then import the elearning.sql file to create the required tables
+Then import the elearning.sql file form sql folder to create the required tables